richmondu/libfaceid/README.md

     The models are seamlessly integrated so that user can mix and match detection models.
     Each model differs in speed, accuracy, memory requirements and 3rd-party library dependencies.
     This enables users to easily experiment with various solutions appropriate for their specific use cases and system requirements.
-    In addition, the library also contains models for predicting face pose, age and gender.
+    In addition, the library also contains models for predicting face pose, age, gender and emotion.
 </p>